Dr Pepper: Distribution

+In the US, fully national distribution was not achieved until 1960.
+As late as 1959, national advertising referenced this: "folks lucky enough to live where it can be bought."

-Presently, Keurig Dr Pepper relies on its own bottling group to bottle and distribute its products in more than 30 US states and Canada.
+Presently, Keurig Dr Pepper relies on its own bottling group to bottle and distribute its products in more than 30 US states, as well as in Canada and Mexico; in Mexico, this is carried out through its subsidiary Grupo Peñafiel.
 Coca-Cola and Pepsi have essentially stopped bottling and distributing Cadbury-Schweppes products in favor of in-house alternatives, although regional exceptions can be found.

+In the United Kingdom, the drink is produced and distributed by Coca-Cola Europacific Partners.
+Coca-Cola also handles the distribution of the product in Japan.

-In Poland, Cadbury-Schweppes licensed distribution rights to PepsiCo, but currently distributes the product through Orangina Schweppes.
-In Mexico, Germany, Sweden, the Netherlands, Slovakia, Austria, the Czech Republic, Belgium and Norway, Cadbury-Schweppes owns the trademark and distributes the product.
+In Germany, brewery Krombacher Brauerei acquired distribution rights in 2006.

+In most European territories, such as Sweden, the Netherlands, Slovakia, Austria, the Czech Republic, Belgium and Norway, Cadbury-Schweppes originally released the product in-house until the 2008 split, of which the international drinks division was renamed Orangina-Schweppes.
+Suntory acquired the company in 2009, and currently holds distribution in these territories.

 In Finland, the product is bottled by Sinebrychoff, which also bottles Coca-Cola Company's products.

 Dr Pepper is available in Russia (though imported, generally from Poland – there's no local bottling), South Korea and Ukraine.
 Although no longer locally bottled in Australia or New Zealand, Dr Pepper is imported and sold by United States Foods, and many other small retailers in Australia, with the UK (sugar) version sold in the British sections of Coles and Woolworths supermarkets.
 Dr Pepper and Dr Pepper Cherry are available in Serbia only at selected NIS petrol and Gazprom petrol gas stations in 0.33L cans.
 Dr Pepper is not available in Thailand and North Korea.
 It is sold in Indonesia, where it is imported by PT Citra Gourmand Prima (formerly PT Armasco Prima) with its office in Sunter, North Jakarta.